Yaqizz/WLP4_Complier/README.md

 **Parsing:** The compiler employs the SLR(1) parsing algorithm for parsing WLP4 programs.
 This algorithm analyzes the structure of the source code based on the defined grammar rules, ensuring syntactic correctness.

 **Code Generation:** The compiler generates code from WLP4 to the MIPS assembly language, which is the instruction set architecture used by many processors.
 The code generation phase converts the high-level WLP4 code into low-level instructions that can be executed by the MIPS architecture.

+For more information about the WLP4 language and its usage, refer to https://student.cs.uwaterloo.ca/~cs241/wlp4/WLP4tutorial.html.